 Worried, my Swedish friends ask Sohan Lal, if he thinks that we’ll get our share of the dye, but he assures us that he will be able to find a safe place for us.

-We park the car at the outskirts of town and walk along its narrow lanes to a Vishnu temple in the centre.
-The streets are covered in a thin layer of red powder, with a splash of purple and green here and there, and everybody has had his or her fair share of the dye on the clothes, in the face, and in the hair.
+We park the car at the outskirts of town and walk along narrow lanes to a Vishnu temple in the centre.
+The streets are covered in a thin layer of red powder, with a splash of purple and green here and there, and everybody has had his or her fair share of the dye on clothes, face, and hair.

 Sohan Lal brings us to a house opposite the temple.
 From its balcony, we are able to watch the fun and take as many pictures as we wish.
 The square in front of the temple is packed with people, and several men are dancing on a small platform, accompanied by drums and tablas (small finger drums).
 At the entrance to the temple, the air is filled with red dust, as a couple of young men throw dye on each and every person, entering or leaving the temple.

-The girl across the street is still throwing of dye at me, and finally I think I have to step in.
-I run down into the street, grab a little powder from a person, passing by, and throw it into the face of the girl, resulting in everybody throwing dye at me from all sides.
+The girl across the street is still throwing of dye at me, and now I think I must take action.
+I run down into the street, grab a little powder from a person, passing by, and throw it into the face of the girl.
+However, this action only has the effect that everybody starts throwing dye at me from all directions.
 My camera is hidden under my T-shirt, but nevertheless it looks awful, covered in powder.
 Luckily, it still works!

-The merry crowd invites me to join them into the temple, where I am met by a fantastic sight: the women are sitting at one side, dressed in their best finery, whereas the men are sitting at the other side, almost all of them wearing a red or yellow turban.
+The merry crowd invites me to join them into the temple, where I am met by a fantastic sight.
+Dressed in their colourful saries (which have become even more colourful due to the dye), the women are seated along one side of the temple, whereas the men are seated along the other side, almost all wearing a red or yellow turban, and a dress which was originally white, but now has numerous red, pink, or green stains from the dye.

-The atmosphere here is indeed intense, the temple resounding with music from drums and cymbals, and red dust filling the air.
+The atmosphere here is indeed intense.
+The temple is resounding with music from drums and cymbals, and red dust fills the air.
 My spirits are high, when I rejoin Hans and Christine, but on seeing me, they declare that I look terrible!

-We now encounter the owner of the hotel, a son of the former Maharaja.
 I didn’t have time to take a bath, so I am still smeared in red dye from the fun in Charbhuja.
-In a rather arrogant tone of voice, he informs us that we can have a room for three persons – for the tidy sum of 350 Rupees!
+This is probably the reason why the owner of the hotel, a son of the former Maharaja, rather arrogantly informs us that we can have a room for three persons – for the tidy sum of 350 Rupees!
 And our dinner is going to cost 50 Rs. per person.
+However, it is now pitch-dark outside, so, reluctantly, we accept his terms.

 Now the attitude of the young Maharaja suddenly changes.
 Earlier, he has confided in us that he needs larger focus on his hotel, as he doesn’t have enough income to maintain his palace.
 He brings us to a beautiful and tasteful room, which is adorned with an enormous canopy bed, offering us this room for the same price as for the dump we were given earlier.
 Somewhat carelessly, he admits that the dump is in fact part of the staff quarters!